FrankRay78/MyDistro/README.md

 The build script produces a kernel bzImage and a compressed, cpio rootfs image.
 Both of these file can easily be packaged again into a single, bootable ISO file, however I've omitted this for the time being and just pass them into QEMU as two arguments.

 ## Pre-requisites
-Run the following command to install the required dependencies:
+Run the following commands to install the required dependencies:

 `sudo apt install wget make gawk gcc bc bison flex xorriso libelf-dev libssl-dev grub-common`